imranhasanraaz/q1_qups/README.md

 -   Install all necessary dependencies from pom.xml file
 -   Run TestSearch.java file (src/test/java/tests/TestSearch.java)

+# Change Browser
+-   If you want to change browser just give the browser name in settings.json
+-   This project will run in Incognito Mode.
+If you want to change Update start arguments from settings.json file

 ## Technologies
 Project is created with:
 -	Java 17